ChinweIjy1/aws-bootcamp-cruddur-2023/journal/week1.md

 I read about the 10 best Security Practice for Containers which are as follows:
 1. One should keep their Host and Docker updated to the latest security practices
 2. Docker Daemon and Containers should be run in the non-root user mode which means it should be run by a User and not with the Root account so that the root user would not be compromised.
-3. There should be image vunerability scanning which means the container should have applications and images that is required.
+3. There should be image vunerability scanning which means the container should have applications and images that is required so that there will be minimal consumption of data/size.
-4.
+4. Trusting a private vs. public image registry.
+Despite any one used, one needs to be sure of the registry.
+5. No sensitive Data in Docker files or images.
+There should be no secrets or informations that needs to be confidential inside the Docker images or files as the case may be
+6. One has to use secret management services to share secrets.
+7. One should also apply the Read only files system and volume for Docker
+8. Seperate databases for long term storage so that they can be clearly defined.
+9. Use DevSecOps practices while building application security
+10. Ensure that all codes are tested for vunerabilities before production use.

+# HOW TO ENSURE THAT DOCKER COMPOSE IS SECURED
+SNYK open source security is great to use.
+I was able to scan two of my repositories of which one failed to import while the second one which is this Repository imported.